 “Life belongs to the living, and he who lives must be prepared for changes.” — Johann Wolfgang von Goethe

-The main idea is to use January to recover from the holidays and make February your focus for getting down to business.
+The main idea is to use January to recover from the holidays, prep for February and make February your focus for getting down to business.

 I like this idea on multiple levels.
 For one thing, it’s a forward-looking mental model.
 Instead of trying to play catch up or worry about how you missed your great start in January, plan your great start for February.

 Start Your New Year on Top of Things, Instead of Behind